Gemenefhorbak

-Gemenefhorbak was an ancient Egyptian vizier who officiated during the 26th Dynasty, most likely under Psamtik I. His father was the vizier Iufaa.
+Gemenefhorbak (𓅠𓈖𓆑𓅃𓅡𓏤𓎡𓀼) was an ancient Egyptian vizier who officiated during the 26th Dynasty, most likely under Psamtik I (r.
+664–610 BCE).
+His father was the vizier Iufaa.

 Biography

 Gemenefhorbak was the "Vizier of the North", meaning that he exercised his authority over Lower Egypt.
 He is mainly known from his meta-graywacke sarcophagus which is now in the Museo Egizio (Turin 2201); on it, the carving of a necklace with the goddess Maat is a sign of his judicial office.
 The sarcophagus is also carved with a chapter of the Book of the Dead, as well as Gemenefhorbak's numerous titles; here he is also provided with the rather unusual title of "Controller of the great courts" (Ḫrp ḥwwt wrwt).